Free Tools Calendar Companions Planner Frost Soil All 10

 2. Check leaf undersides — look for tiny white dots (mealybugs) or fine webbing (spider mites)

-3. Smell the soil — healthy soil smells earthy; a sour or rotten odour means root rot
+3. Smell the soil — healthy soil smells earthy; a sour or rotten odour means root rot; tiny flies hovering around the soil surface may indicate fungus gnats

 5. Assess the colour — variegation should be bright and consistent, not fading or patchy